Dominant yellow (also known as clear sable or fawn) describes a phenotype with a red base color with very little dark-tipped sabling.

 What is Dominant Yellow?

-Minimal amounts of black hair tips can often still be found on the ears, the back or on the violet gland located on the upper surface of the tail.
+Some minimal amount of black sabling is often limited to longer hairs on the ears, along the topline hackles, or on top of the violet gland located on the upper surface of the tail.

-Puppies are often born with more shading but will fade to clear sable by the time they get their adult coat.
+Clear sable puppies are often born with more visible shading.
+But this overlay will fade or “clear” into a solid red by the time they get their adult coat.

-Clear Sable can hide coat colors and patterns that need some eumelanin to be visible (e.g. merle, greying, liver, dilution).
-But clear sable dogs can still display brindle, masks or countershading depending on their genotype.
+Clear Sable can hide traits that need some eumelanin to be visible (e.g. merle can be hidden).
+But clear sable dogs can still display brindle, masks, or countershading depending on their genotype.

-But in comparison, dominant yellow dogs usually have black whiskers and a solid nose pigment while recessive red dogs usually have white whiskers and fading nose pigment.
+In comparison, dominant yellow dogs have dark whiskers and most often have a solid dark nose.
+Recessive red dogs have pale whiskers and often show fading nose pigment.

 The ASIPDY allele (Ay)

 The A-Locus is part of the canine pigment type switch.
-It controls when and where phaeomelanin is produced.
+ASIP controls when and where phaeomelanin is produced.
 Different alleles at this locus cause a variety of different patterns.

-The ASIP gene patterns can only be seen in dogs that are not dominant black (KB/-) at the K-Locus and not recessive red (e/e) at the E-Locus.
+The ASIP-related patterns can only be seen in dogs that are not dominant black (KB/-) at the K-Locus and not recessive red (e/e) at the E-Locus.

-Until recently genetic testing could only determine if a dog was yellow with or without shading.
-Both versions were simply called sable (Ay) with Ay being the most dominant of alleles (Ay>aw>at>a).
+Until recently, genetic testing could only determine if a dog was sable.
+But both clear and shaded sable tested as Ay/-.
 But there was no way of predicting the amount of shading in a sable dog’s coat.

-Newer research makes it possible to distinguish between six different phenotypes, but the nomenclature of the newly characterized alleles at the A-Locus is not yet consistent between publications:
+Newer science can distinguish between different A locus patterns, but the nomenclature of the newly characterized alleles at the A-Locus is not consistent between publications:

 ASIPDY | Ay | Dominant Yellow, Clear Sable |